devyk100/cp-automate/README.md

 # Mochi: C++ Problem Generator and Tester

-Mochi is a Go program that facilitates the generation and testing of C++ problem files.
-It allows users to create new problem files from templates and test C++ code against specified input and output files.
+Mochi is a command-line tool written in Go for generating and testing C++ problem files.
+It streamlines the process of creating problem files from templates and automates the testing of C++ code against predefined inputs and outputs.

 ## Requirements